cert-manager/website/content/en/docs/contributing/kind.md

 Once complete, the cluster is able to be interacted with `kubectl`.

-## Buildind and deploying cert-manager
+## Building and deploying cert-manager

 You can build a development build of cert-manager that will be loaded into your `kind` cluster.